susanev/redtiger-design-system/guidelines/10-color.md

 layout: page
 type: detail
 title: Color
-group: styles
+group: guidelines
-permalink: /styles/color.html
+permalink: /guidelines/color.html
-description: We use minimal color and never use color as the only means of communication.
+description: We use minimal color and never use color as the only means of communication

 ---

+## Guidelines
+* We center on using black, white, and gray tones
+* We limit using our brand colors to primary actions and small accents
+* We use an accessible red to indicate errors

+## Brand colors
-## Blues
+### Blues
 <div class="color-block light-text" style="background-color: #0078d7">#0078d7</div>

 <div class="color-block light-text" style="background-color: #005da6">#005da6</div>

 <div class="color-block light-text" style="background-color: #005293">#005293</div>

-## Grays
+### Grays
 <div class="color-block dark-text" style="background-color: rgba(0, 0, 0, 0.2)">rgba(0, 0, 0, 0.2)</div>

 <div class="color-block dark-text" style="background-color: rgba(0, 0, 0, 0.3)">rgba(0, 0, 0, 0.3)</div>